sandeshtenneti/skills-introduction-to-github/README.md

 # Introduction to GitHub

-_Get started using GitHub in less than an hour._
+_Get started using GitHub in less than an 1 HOUR_

 </header>